 4. A credit card is helpful, if used responsibly

 College is a great time to get your first credit card.
-Whether you utilize it to buy gas, textbooks, or food, a credit card can save the day when you don’t have enough cash on hand.
-Additionally, if your card is lost or stolen, you’re not liable for any purchases you didn’t make, which typically isn’t the case with cash or a debit card.
-Nonetheless, it’s important to know how to use your credit card responsibly in order to avoid excessive spending and credit card debt.
-Only using your card for routine payments or emergencies and paying your monthly balance on time and in full is a good way to stay on track.
+Whether you use it to buy gas, textbooks, or meals, a credit card can save the day when you don’t have enough cash on hand.
+Additionally, if your card is lost or stolen, you’re not liable for unauthorized purchases, which is often not the case with cash or debit cards.

 5. Start saving and investing your money now

-In college, it may be difficult to plan beyond what you’re doing this weekend, but knowing how to save and invest for your future at a young age can have some serious benefits.
-The first step you should take is to have a savings account that is separate from your checking account.
-You can then transfer money from your checking account– automatically or manually– without being tempted to spend it.
-Saving is important, but you also want to balance it with some long-term investments.
-Taking time to learn about retirement accounts or index funds that you can invest in can help you improve your financial literacy.
-Even though you’re still a student, thinking about saving for retirement in order to utilize the benefits of compound interest is necessary.
+In college, it may be difficult to plan beyond what you’re doing this weekend.
+However, knowing how to save and invest for your future at a young age can have some serious benefits.
+Establish a savings account that is separate from your checking account.
+This way, you can then transfer money from your checking account – either automatically or manually – without being tempted to spend it.

 6. If you must shop, make smart purchases